How to Earn Money Online Writing?

 1. Write Listicle for Content Website

-The format of a listicle is simple and mostly includes a title, few sub-headings or list (preferably an image for each list) and will end with a solid conclusion.
+The format of a listicle is simple and mostly includes a title, a few sub-headings, or lists (preferably an image for each list) and will end with a solid conclusion.
 Many companies such as Buzzfeed, Huffington Post, and Bustle published thousands of listicles every year.

-Transcription is a typing work that turn recorded audio files or clips into written text.
-It requires you to type out audio files into words, either word for word or just write down important notes.
+Transcription is a typing work that turns recorded audio files or clips into written text.
+It requires you to type out audio files into words, either word for word or just writes down important notes.
 The three main types of transcription jobs are legal, medical, and general transcription with many professionals such as doctors, lawyers and researchers will engage transcription firms for this service.

 3. Write for Freelancing Marketplaces

 If you are new to writing, you may need to compete for attention with thousands of other experienced writers in freelancing marketplaces such as Upwork or Textbroker.
-Once you managed to establish good track record, you could be on your way to earn decent income from writing online.
+Once you managed to establish a good track record, you could be on your way to earn a decent income from writing online.

 To give you some idea, an experienced writer can earn an average of 7.5 cents (or more) per word.
 Of course, some writers earn way beyond this rate.
 As I engage my writers from Upwork, I pay them around $100 per article of 1,000 words.
 For a sales page, expect to pay not less than $1,000 for a decent piece.

 4. Pitch to Guest Post

 Despite there is global content exhaustion, major publications can’t stop publishing new content in order to compete for more readers.
 This means popular blogs, magazines, and newspapers will have to pay for more to get high-quality content.

 Write Once and “Get Paid Many Times” (Passive Income)